-Yes, you can learn tools for labour such as breathing techniques, positions and movements, visualisations and sounds etc. Practising yoga will give you more confidence, which can help make labour smoother!
+Yes, you can learn tools for labour such as breathing techniques, positions and movements, visualisations and sounds etc. Practising yoga when pregnant will give you more confidence, which can help make labour smoother!

 The yoga exercises can prepare you physically so that you are stronger for labour and also help to encourage the baby into an optimum position which may facilitate labour.

 Yes, you have to modify the practice according to which trimester you are in.
-Unless you are very experienced or have done training in pregnancy yoga I would recommend you either find a pregnancy class or a pregnancy yoga DVD where the exercises are designed for your specific stage of pregnancy.
+Unless you are very experienced or have done training in pregnancy yoga I would recommend you either find a pregnancy class or a pregnancy yoga DVD where the exercises are designed for your specific pregnancy stage.
 For example, after 25 weeks you are not recommended to lie on your back.

 If you are tired or have a headache practicing child’s pose with the knees wide, hips back and forehead on the floor or resting the forehead on your hands can be deeply soothing.
 Stay here a few minutes breathing deeply, relaxing the face.
 This is also great when you are not pregnant!

 Cat stretch is good for backache.
 On all fours, hands under the shoulders, knees under the hips, exhale press through the hands and the feet to round up through the spine, tucking the chin under and inhale, come up to a neutral spine (avoid over arching) looking in between the hands so the neck is long.
 Repeat moving rhythmically with the breath.

 Always listen to your body and don’t assume that you should do something just because you could do it before.
 Every day is different as your body is going through so many changes.

 Each person is different and each pregnancy is different so it is important to remain aware while you practice and adapt any exercises or asanas (yoga poses) if you feel you need to.
 Don’t overdo it and respect the fact that some days you may need to take it easy and rest more.
 Become familiar with the breathing exercises and movements, and practice them so that you can use them to help your birth.